zhangyongzlm/ExPecto_Usage/README.md

 ![](Pictures/gencode.png)

 As we can see, the initial `gtf` file adopts 1-based position.
 According to the specification, it should be converted to 0-based position when extract the TSS information.
+Therefore, I wrote a python script `gene_strand.py`.

+The initial `gtf` file is specified by variable `gencode19`; the output file is specified by variable `gencode19_cut`.
+Please note that the separator is also the table sign.